mcglasp/ms3/README.md

 however, I have found that these messages do not appear until after the user has logged in successfully.
 I have been unable to reliably recreate this behaviour up until this point, so it therefore remains a known issue.

+### Accessibility testing

+I tested the accibility of the site using the tool on webaim.org.
+I've used this several times before without issue, but on this occassion
+I found it was unable to assess custom CSS that had been applied to Materialize element and instead assessed only the basic Materialize CSS styles before customisation.
+For example, the standard navbar element is a light pink colour and I had changed the site heading text colour to white.
+This resulted in a very poor accessibility assessment due to the low contrast difference between the two colours.
+In reality, of course, the navbar is a dark blue, giving very high contrast, well within accessibility standards.

 ----
 ## Deployment